colonyos/documentation/content/intro.rst

 Colonies servers
 ================

-ColonyOS consists of Colonies servers, offering a modern HTTP API globally accessible from anywhere on the Internet.
+ColonyOS consists of Colonies servers, usually deployed as cloud services on the Internet, and offering a HTTP API globally accessible from anywhere on the Internet.
 Users then submit so-called *function specifications* to a Colonies server, describing functions to be executed by a so-called *executor*.
 A built-in brokering system part of the Colonies server then assigns the function specification to an executor capable of executing the function.

 .. image:: img/howdoesitwork1.png

 Executors
 =========

 Executors can be seen as `microservices <https://en.wikipedia.org/wiki/Microservices>`_, each being lightweight, independent, and tasked with executing only specific functions.
 Executors register their capabilities with the Colonies server, specifying the functions they can execute.
-Executors do not interact with other executors, and is designed according to the Unix philosophy - *Do one thing well and do it well*.
+Executors cannot not directly interact with other executors, and is designed according to the Unix philosophy - *Do one thing well and do it well*.
 This modular approach makes it possible to decouple complex systems into distinct functions, each of which can be independently developed and managed by different teams, thereby enhancing scalability and maintainability.

 .. image:: img/howdoesitwork2.png